Clean Tech Internships

 Cannot be used:

-- For positions receiving a Science Horizons Youth Internship grant from another program delivery partner
+- For positions receiving a Science Horizons Youth Internship grant from another program delivery partner or a grant from another program funded by Canada’s Youth Employment and Skills Strategy.

 - for a currently filled position